 The Baptism Candle:

-The large Easter Candle (or Pascal Candle) is lit for the Baptism ceremony.
-This light symbolises Christ, the Risen Lord, who overcame the cross and rose to new life.
-It is a symbol of hope!
+The large Easter Candle (or Paschal Candle) is lit for the Baptism ceremony.
+This light symbolises Christ, the Risen Lord, who overcame the Cross and rose to new life.
+It is a symbol of hope.
 A smaller Baptism Candle is lit from the Easter Candle.
 This light, love and hope of Jesus is being passed on to the new Christian through YOU the parents.